Skip to content

 Mystical Associations of Tourmaline

-In feng shui, tourmaline is said to balance yin and yang energies, putting the masculine and feminine into equilibrium.
-It is also said to be helpful in protecting energy and putting up a barrier against others’ negative energies.
+In feng shui, tourmaline is believed to balance yin and yang energies, bringing masculine and feminine forces into harmony.
+It’s also thought to create a protective barrier against negative energy, helping the wearer feel grounded and secure.

 Tourmaline in Fashion and History